nickfargo/course/src/pipeline.coffee.md

                 @iterator = iterator = null if done

-Skip ahead to the next valid `catch` element that either lacks or satisfies an attached `predicate` condition.
+Skip ahead to the next valid `catch` element that either lacks or satisfies an attached conditional `predicate`.

                 continue unless value?.type is 'catch'
                 { predicate, value } = value
                 continue if typeof predicate is 'function' and not predicate.apply context, args

-The error is caught.
-Evaluate the `catch` function.
+The error is now caught.
+If the `catch` element is a function, apply it and proceed with its returned `value`.

                 @caughtAtIndex = index
                 if typeof value is 'function'
                   value = value.apply context, args

-**Asynchronous catch** — If the catch value is a future, then set callbacks for it and return immediately, remaining in the `error` state.
-If the catch future is accepted, the pipeline will recover to the `running` state; if the catch future is rejected, the pipeline will remain in the `error` state.
+**Asynchronous catch** — If the caught `value` is a future, then set callbacks for it and return immediately, remaining in the `error` state.
+If this caught future is accepted, the pipeline will recover to the `running` state; if the caught future is rejected, the pipeline will remain in the `error` state.

                 if value? or forceAsync
                   future = value if value instanceof Future